petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

   When you make a change you should have to describe that change, and that record should exist in the log forever.
   Adding your initials and a number to the filename is also not good enough.
-  Whenever you’ve made a change with any value, _commit_ it.
+  Whenever you've made a change with any value, _commit_ it.
   When all files are in a version control repository, it's like using "track changes" for an entire folder.
 1. **Generate permanent artifacts with a pipeline.**